 Arisia’s participatory entertainment includes musical happenings, theatrical performances, and dances.
 Some are participatory, some performance, and some in between.
 Music includes live performances in the convention open areas (minstrels) and in a dedicated music room.
 Theatrical events include staged radio plays, and skits.
 Our afternoon and evening dances range from period-style regency balls to futuristic live DJ sets for a packed dance floor.

 Participatory music at Arisia consists mostly of song circles (both themed and open), sing-alongs, and workshops.
 We also offer open mics and the popular Doom, Gloom, and Despondency song contest.
 We have recently begun exploring and offering opportunities for participatory instrumental music as well, with jam sessions and play-alongs - the instrumental equivalent of the sing-along.
 Music performances at Arisia include staged concerts and wandering minstrels.
+See the schedule for our Music offerings.

 Participatory dance at Arisia includes styles as varied as the people who attend the convention.
 We have dances themed for various historical styles from both the distant and recent past, and dances that anachronistically fuse widely varying styles into something new and different.
 Some dances include instruction while others are purely social.
+See the schedule for our Dance offerings.